jrobalino/udacity-vr/docs/index.md

 ### Conclusion

 Obtaining 3D models that fit the application is critical to a virtual reality project.
-While models can have complex meshes, compelling textures, and high-quality shaders, it is important to limit the performance requirements when developing for VR in order to guarantee high frame rates and a pleasurable experience on the intended device.
+While models can have complex meshes, compelling textures, and high-quality shaders, it is important to limit the performance requirements when developing for VR.
+Doing so helps guarantee high frame rates and a pleasurable user experience on the intended device.
 In addition to well-placed lights of different colors and intensities, animations and audio can help bring a virtual environment to life.

 ## Project 4: Puzzler